BlackBasha/WebSiteDownChecker/README.md

 After login you will see the main TargetApp List after adding the website information that you want immediately the job will start according to the check interval that you specified.
 After that the job we try to access the website if there is a problem to access that app a notification as a mail will be send to the RappitMq message queue, after the message received an event trigger happen and a consumer will handle it and in our case here it is a mail sender the mail sender will get the message and send a mail to a receiver.

-**Notes** :
+**Used Patterns and structure:**

+- Repository
+- Aspect oriented
+- IOC
+- Message queueing
+- Event Driven
+- Centralized logging
+- Code first EF

+**Notes**:

 - You can easily add new notifications type to the application, we are using dependency injection, so you can apply that by do inheritance  form the base classes and interfaces:
-  - interfaceINotifier: the main notification interface so for example you can implement SMS notification by using it for example I created EmailNotifier class
+  - interface INotifier<T>: the main notification interface so for example you can implement SMS notification by using it for example I created EmailNotifier class
   - class Message: this class represents the main message that could be used to send content to receiver so you can inherit form it .
 - As we are using Pub/Sub pattern and message queue we can define different receivers and different senders also different queues as we need to extend the performance for example and this make the structure more dynamic.
 - All errors and exceptions are logged to local file and you can find that form the log4net configuration file